SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks

 \section{Introduction}

 Machine learning (ML) systems are vulnerable to adversarial examples, where imperceptible perturbations to the input data can change its prediction~\cite{advex-1,advex-2}.
-Among the existing attacks, query-based black-box attacks are particularly concerning in practice.
+Among the existing attacks, query-based black-box attacks are particularly concerning.
 To generate an adversarial example, they only need to interact with the model through a sequence of queries without any knowledge of its architecture or gradients~\cite{hsj,geoda,square,signopt}.
 Despite substantial efforts to detect~\cite{stateful-detection,blacklight} and prevent~\cite{noise-empirical,noise-theoretical,post-process} such attacks, logging, analyzing, and sharing the full evidence of the attack remains under-explored.
 This gap motivates a critical question: \textbf{what can we do when an attack has bypassed all detection and protection mechanisms?}

-Traditional security addresses this gap at the \textbf{respond} stage in the NIST cybersecurity framework, including \textit{forensics}, i.e., retrospective analysis of incidents to aid future detection and recovery~\cite{forensics1,forensics2,forensics3}, and \textit{intelligence sharing}, i.e., the dissemination of critical incident details to impede future attack success in different contexts~\cite{share1,share2}.
+Traditional security addresses this gap at the \textbf{respond} stage in the NIST cybersecurity framework, including \textit{forensics}, i.e., retrospective analysis of attack incidents to aid future detection and recovery~\cite{forensics1,forensics2,forensics3}, and \textit{intelligence sharing}, i.e., the dissemination of attack incident details to impede future attack success in different contexts~\cite{share1,share2}.
 Such security mechanisms come into play \textit{after realizing a breach}, helping to retrospectively analyze how the attacker succeeded.
-While traditional security benefits from well-established techniques like public CVE trackers~\cite{cve}, CERT systems~\cite{cert}, and open attack frameworks like Metasploit, the study of forensics and intelligence sharing is limited in Machine Learning.
+While traditional security benefits from well-established techniques like public CVE trackers~\cite{cve}, CERT systems~\cite{cert}, and open attack frameworks like Metasploit, the study of forensics and intelligence sharing is limited in the context of ML security.